dvll13/exercise/_notes/js.md

 # Asynchronous concepts

 Asynchronous programming is a technique that enables your program to start a **potentially long-running task**, and then rather than having to wait until that task has finished, to be able to **continue to be responsive** to other events while the task runs.
 Once the task is **completed**, your program is presented with the **result**.
+Examples: `fetch() API`, `XMLHttpRequest`

 ## Callbacks